-Mt.
+The Mt.
 Philo Inn is within 8 miles of 5 historic covered bridges.
-Drive to the rivers, museums and lakesides where they live in completely picturesque locations.
+Drive to the rivers, museums and lakesides where they live in completely picturesque locations

 The covering protected the wooden floorboards from rot.
 Horses don't like to cross open bridges where they can see and hear the rushing water.
 The bridges were covered and, you will notice, the entrances look like that of a barn.
 The horses would enter willingly.
 Snow clearing was safer and easier.
 These well-built distinctive crossings, were handmade with huge timbers.
 Because they serve to link a community, they are a much-loved part of the New England landscape.

 3 of the 5 nearby bridges still carry traffic, providing motorists with a brief "back in time" experience.